-Inconsistency across the EU Each Member State has implemented the Directives in a slightly different way resulting in different reporting requirements as to how and when a PWD notification is required for example, with some MSs having carve outs based on deminimis days of presence and/or exempt purposes of travel.
+Inconsistency across the EU

+Each Member State has implemented the Directives in a slightly different way resulting in different reporting requirements as to how and when a PWD notificationisrequiredforexample, with some MSs having carve outs based on de- minimisdaysof presenceand/orexempt purposes of travel.
 Equally, each MS has implemented its own penalty structure for non-compliance.
-There are varying degrees of audit activity in different MSs, though generally we are seeing increased audit activity across the board with PWD forming part of wider social and labour audits.
+There are varying degreesof auditactivityindifferentMSs, though generally we are seeing increased audit activity across the board with PWD forming part of wider social and labour audits.

-The difficulty with business travellers As the Directives apply to those temporarily working abroad in other EEA MSs, both business travellers and assignees fall under the Posted Workers legislation, depending on transposition into national law,

-The specific challenges employers face around business travellers' PWD compliance lie with their identification, impacted volumes and data gathering particularly given the PWD notification is a pre travel requirement.
-This can mean that a larger and more comprehensive implementation/set-up project is typically required to enable compliance with PWD legislation for business travellers.
-This is necessary for various reasons, primarily to maximise the chances of achieving the desired levels of compliance, to minimise any negative impact on employee experience, and to drive down the administrative burden/cost of compliance with the Directives.
+The difficulty with business travellers As the Directives apply to those temporarily working abroad in other EEA MSs, both business travellers and assignees fall under the Posted Workers legislation, depending on transposition into national law, that a larger and more comprehensive implementation/set-up project is typically required to enable compliance with PWD legislation for business travellers.
+This is necessary for various reasons, primarily tomaximise the chances of achieving the desired levels of compliance, to minimise any negative impact on employee experience, and to drive down the administrative burden/cost of compliance with the Directives.